TheBlueDotGame/The-Accountant/docs/about.md

 The choice of programming language was made based on these arguments:
    - Well maintained and trusted cryptography library.
 In Go it is part of the standard library.
    - Relatively fast language.
-It is fastest than Java and slower than Rust.
+It is faster than Java and slower (not always) than Rust.
    - Compiled language on many architectures, no virtual machine.
 It uses LLVM as a compiler backend allowing for a large spectrum of architectures to be run on.
    - Language that is pragmatic and easy to maintain.
 It is C with GC and abstractions.
    - Safe language.
 It has GC, powerful error handling and a great typing system.